Installing FFmpeg on Ubuntu

 ffmpeg -version

-ffmpeg version terminal output
+ffmpeg -version terminal output

-Install FFmpeg on Ubuntu with snappy
+Install FFmpeg on Ubuntu with Snap

 Step 1: Install Snap